-In the present analysis, we have only considered the first breaking event after release, although multiple failures were commonly observed in experiments [18].
-Secondary failure events are most likely described by the same theory, with a shorter timescale T (fragments are shorter) and with the additional difficulty that the initial curvature profile is not uniform.
-The present physical mechanism for fragmentation of slender elastic bodies, based on flexural waves, leads us to expect specific statistics of fragments sizes.
+In the present analysis, we have considered only the first breaking event after release, although multiple failures were commonly observed in experiments [18].
+Secondary failure events are most likely described by the same theory, with a shorter time scale T (fragments are shorter) and with nonuniform initial curvature profiles.
+The present physical mechanism for fragmentation of slender elastic bodies, based on flexural waves, leads us to expect specific statistics of fragment sizes.
 Recall that the maximal curvature increases during the initial boundary layer, $t \sim T_s$, and later reaches a plateau, $\kappa/\kappa_0 = 1.43$.
 If the initial curvature is sufficiently close to the limit one, very early secondary breaking events should occur and the length scale r should be present in the statistics of fragment size.
-We have indeed often observed the ejection of tiny rod fragments, with typical size r.
-However, the fragments were most of the time much larger (with a size comparable to L), the summation initially means that the static limit most of the time much larger (with a size comparable to L): the curvature, initially very close to the static limit curvature, was often multiplied by three before rupture was actually initiated.
-This could be due to the delayed character of the rupture process, which remains to be understood before one can predict the statistics of fragment sizes.
-The present analysis indeed provides an effective characterization of the breaking times and locations without making use of any specific rupture criterion.
+We have, indeed, often observed the ejection of tiny rod fragments, with typical size r.
+However, the fragments were most of the time much larger (with a size comparable to L): the curvature, initially very close to the static limit curvature, was often multiplied by three before rupture was actually initiated.
+This could be due to the delayed character of the rupture process itself, which remains to be understood before one can predict the statistics of fragment sizes.
+The present analysis, indeed, provides an effective characterization of the breaking times and locations without making use of any specific rupture criterion.